rerobots/docs/api.md

 HTTP API
 ========

+<div class="alert alert-danger" role="alert">Beware!
+This API is actively changing.
+Some effort is made to support backwards compatibility, but it is not yet high priority.</div>

 The current version is 1, so calls to api.rerobots.net that lack a version route default to v1.
 To request this or any particular version, in requests include an `Accept` header, e.g.,